vovka/ubuntu_voice_to_text/docs/architecture v0.1.0/README.md

    Also optional.
 This unit listens for global hotkeys to control the app: start listening, stop, pause, resume.
 Like the tray, it’s designed to be swappable for different OS needs.

 4. **Sound Recorder Unit**
    This unit captures audio from the system microphone when the app is in the appropriate state.
-It is sensitive to transitions — it starts and stops recording as the orchestrator commands.
+It is sensitive to transitions — it starts and stops recording based on messages received on its control queue.
 The implementation abstracts over audio backends to allow for cross-platform support.

 5. **Voice Recognition Unit**
    The core of the app.
 Given audio, it converts speech to text.
 The first supported engines are Vosk (offline) and OpenAI Whisper API (online), but the architecture allows for easy extension with other engines in the future.